Magnesium-rich foods including spinach, almonds, pumpkin seeds, avocado, bananas

 Why We Need Magnesium: The Body’s Spark Plug

-As a nutrition student, I often describe magnesium as the “body’s spark plug.”
+As a nutrition graduate, I often imagine magnesium as the body’s spark plug.
 Every cell depends on it for energy, structure, and communication.
-Yet, despite its profound importance, magnesium deficiency is astonishingly common.
-In fact, research estimates that up to 70% of adults fall short of their daily magnesium needs — a hidden gap with very real consequences.
+And yet, despite its importance, low magnesium intake is astonishingly common.
+Research findings suggest that up to 60% of adults may not meet their daily magnesium needs, a hidden gap with very real consequences for energy, especially in midlife fatigue, mood, and long‑term health.

-Magnesium is stardust image
+Magnesium benefits - stardust image

 What is Magnesium?